-Diorama of Brian’s Home
+Activity #3 – Diorama of Brian’s Home

-Students built dioramas in the cardboard flats from a case of soft drinks.
+Students built dioramas in cardboard flats from a case of soft drinks.
 We asked the delivery guy to save them for us.
 Natural materials, plastic figures, clay, and other materials were used to build Brian’s home.
-Some students included the lake with the plane; others focused on Brian’s shelter as the one pictured here.
+Some students included the lake with the plane; others focused on Brian’s shelter like the one pictured here.

-Dreaming of Food
+Activity #4 – Dreaming of Food

 After retrieving the survival kit from the Cessna, Brian dreamed of food.

-In truth he felt relieved when the food was gone.
+In truth, he felt relieved when the food was gone.
 It had softened him, made him want more and more, and he could tell that he was moving mentally away from the woods, his situation.
 He started to think in terms of the city again, of hamburgers and malts, and his dreams changed.

 Write about the foods you would dream about if you were in Brian’s situation.
 Use Paulsen’s style of writing by including many sensory details.
-What the food would smell, taste, feel, look, and sound like?
+What would the food smell, taste, feel, look, and sound like?

-“How did Brian Survive?”
+Activity #5 -“How did Brian Survive?”
 Graphic Organizer

-Learn about the Animals Brian Encountered
+Activity #6 – Learn about the Animals Brian Encountered

 Complete a small research project to learn more about these animals.

-How cold do you think it got in Brian’s Winter?
+Activity #7 – How cold do you think it got in Brian’s Winter?

 Check out this video from YouTube and then compare it to the descriptions that Brian gave.